-Her character is meant to be the main villain but I cannot figure out her motivations, her wants, and what views.
+Her character is meant to be the main villain but I cannot figure out her motivations, her wants, and her views.
 How did she become a witch?
 How does she feel about the situation she’s in?
 Or her sisters?
 What did she experience in Hell and how did she come out virtually unchanged?
 Darned if I know.
 Midler saw that she was supposed to act as a villain in a children’s movie and didn’t take it beyond that.

 Also, that version of “I Put a Spell on You” she sings in the film is bad.
 When Marilyn Manson does a better cover of a song than you, that says a lot about your musical talents.

 2) Kenny Ortega-Kenny Ortega is probably more well known as a choreographer and a stage manager.
 He’s a good one.
 Ortega created the dance sequences in Dirty Dancing and was also the creative director of many of Michael Jackson’s tours, including This Is It.
 But as a filmmaker…well, when the most popular thing on your resume is High School Musical, you’re not impressing anyone.